Welcome to Fickle Father!

 I’m not like Lady Galadriel who can spend centuries chasing after a bad guy.

 I’m not like Galadriel.
 I don’t have a tempest in me.
-But maybe that’s a good thing.
-As much as it pains me to say this, I really hated The Rings of Power–especially Galadriel’s character.
+But maybe that’s a good thing — because as much as it pains me to say this, I really hated The Rings of Power — especially Galadriel’s character.

 Reframing my mindset.